 Baseball cards have served as tangible pieces of sports history for over 100 years.
 They connect fans to the rich heritage of the game, immortalizing legendary players, memorable moments, and iconic teams.
 These cards provide a visual and historical record of baseball’s evolution, making them not just collectibles but cherished artifacts.
-Fans are willing to pay a premium price to own a piece of this history.
+Thus, fans are willing to pay a premium price to own a piece of this history.
+These are the most valuable baseball cards ever sold:

 10. 1969 Topps Reggie Jackson – $1,005,800

 Reggie Jackson’s 1969 Topps rookie card was sold at Heritage Auctions for over $1 million in 2021.
 The card is a rare PSA 10, which is especially hard to find in a set that was plagued by printing issues.
-This card is a representation of the value collectors place on legendary players and the rarity of a PSA 10.
+Significantly, this card is a representation of the value collectors place on legendary players and the rarity of a PSA 10.

 9. 1925 Exhibits Lou Gehrig – $1,032,000